 5373 N. Port Washington Rd.

-Ice cream is the specialty of the house.
-Some of the sundaes Kopp’s makes are so elaborate that the management has been known to offer architectural diagrams pointing out various ingredients and their place in the construction of each concoction.
+The burgers are alright, but custard is the specialty of the house.
+Some of the sundaes Kopp’s makes with this custard are so elaborate that the management has been known to offer architectural diagrams pointing out various ingredients and their place in the construction of each concoction.
 A blueprint for the staggering Kopp’s Special shows pineapple and raspberry sauces, sliced bananas, hot fudge, toasted pecans, and a cherry on top.